-Some people - often known as clients - might ask you to deal with their Child Benefit on their behalf.
-You usually need to have your client's authority to act on their behalf but not if you want to give them general advice.
+Some people - often known as clients - might ask you to deal with their tax credits on their behalf.
+You usually need to have your client's authority to act on their behalf, but not if you want to give them general advice.

 On this page:

 You need to be authorised to act on your client's behalf if you:

 If you only want general tax credits advice, you don't need to be authorised.
 A lot of general tax credits advice is available online by following the link below.